JioTV-Go/jiotv_go/README.md

 - 🎥 Quality selection (Low, Medium, High) supported.
 - ⚙️ Configurable port and host.
 - 🔐 Authentication options using Jio ID/Number with password or Jio number with OTP.
-- 📺 Additional Sony channels from SonyLiv for convenience.
 - 👥 Support for multiple clients simultaneously.
 - 🚀 Written in Go, ensuring it's fast, lightweight, and portable.
 - 💻 Command-line interface for server management and self-update.